 12-Volt Toilet

-This toilet requires a constant 12-volt power supply, so while it is excellent for your RV, it does drain the battery when you use it.
+This toilet requires a constant 12-volt power supply to function.
+While it is excellent for installation in RVs, it will drain the battery while in use.

 Product Specs